-Mandarin Orange Avocado Salad
+Mandarin Orange Salad

-4 celery stalks, chopped including leaves
+4 celery stalks, chopped on a bias

-2 cans mandarin oranges packed in juice, drained
+10.5 ounce can of mandarin oranges packed in juice, drained

 1 scallion, chopped